PhD (Public Health, UNSW) The impact and effectiveness of health equity impact assessment on health service planning

 Colleagues at UNSW and I developed and piloted a framework for evaluating whether HIAs have an impact on decision-making and implementation, which was the first of its kind.
 This conceptual framework was further refined through my PhD research and informed the development of a successful ARC Discovery Project.
 This project tested and refined the conceptual framework, and was one of the largest studies internationally to investigate the difference that HIAs make to decision-making and implementation.
 The framework has been used in evaluations in New Zealand and informed a Robert Wood Johnson Foundation-funded review of HIA in the U.S.A. in 2013.
 I was an invited participant at a Pew Charitable Trusts HIA evaluation workshop in Washington DC in 2016.

-Other roles and memberships
+Other current roles

 My teaching interests are focused on primary health care, ways of supporting people who experience chronic conditions, and equitable health outcomes.